COMSATCOM on IT Schedule 70

 Read the SATCOM modification checklist for the addition of Special Item Numbers (SINs) 132-54 and 132-55 [PDF - 125 KB] .

 Security clearances and information assurance

 Some of the task orders that will be competed under the IT Schedule 70 contracts will require facilities and personnel security clearances.
-To get the necessary clearances, you must complete the Department of Defense Security Classification Specification (DD Form 254) [DOC - 102 KB].
+To get the necessary clearances, you must complete the Department of Defense Security Classification Specification (DD Form 254).

 The templates are provided below for your convenience.
-At a minimum, you must fill in blocks 6 and 8, sections A & B. Its important to understand that processing facility clearances can be time consuming, and can vary from taking a couple of months to over a year to receive your initial Facility Clearance (FCL).
-This does not include the time for processing personnel clearances, or obtaining, safeguarding and COMSEC approval.
+At a minimum, you must fill in blocks 6 and 8, sections A and B. Its important to understand that processing facility clearances can be time-consuming, and can vary from taking a couple of months to over a year to receive your initial Facility Clearance (FC).
+This does not include the time for processing personnel clearances, or obtaining, safeguarding, and COMSEC approval.